needmorepaper/atproto-migration/README.md

 # atproto-migrator
-basic web application that allows for an user to migrate their bluesky/at protocol account to another PDS without using command line tools.
+basic (NON-FUNCTIONAL) web application that allows for an user to migrate their bluesky/at protocol account to another PDS without using command line tools.

 [live version available here](https://atproto-migrator.pages.dev)